 The Town of Castle Rock does not directly fund affordable housing projects with CDBG funding.
 As funds are limited, the Town has targeted available resources towards the priorities of public services and public facilities and infrastructure improvements in this 5-year ConPlan period.
-The Town anticipates that investments to vital services, improvements to public facilities, as well as infrastructure such as streets and sidewalks will help to draw housing investments to Low/Mod areas.
+The Town anticipates that improvements to public infrastructure such as streets and sidewalks will help to draw housing investments to Low/Mod areas.